letovesnoi/machine-learning/projects/capstone/capstone_report.md

 The workflow for approaching a solution given the problem includes
 - **Collect** the data.
 Choose peptide not complex compounds from GNPS Public Spectral Library and also the same highly-reliable DEREPLICATOR identifications.
 - **Preprocess** the data.
-Convert each spectrum into intensity vector by discretization in which mass-to-charge ratios are indices and intensities are values.
 Try different sizes of discretization step to vary number of features and feasible network complexity which doesn't kill all the RAM.
 - **Split** the data into training, validation and test sets such that both linear and cyclic compounds fall into each of these sets in acceptable proportions.
 - **Choose**, **train** and **tune** the model.
 At first make sure that such simple models as [clustering](https://scikit-learn.org/stable/modules/clustering.html) do not work (try K-means, Gaussian mixtures or Hierarchical clustering).
 Secondly try [SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) and at the end build first one [CNN](https://keras.io/layers/convolutional/). <!--consisting of two convolutional layers with two subsequent max-pooling layers, two fully connected layers and two dropouts to prevent overfitting. --> Get some intuitions about how the models work on spectra data by testing them and plotting some scores, varying layers and other hyperparameters, use different optimizers and etc.
 - **Evaluate** the solution. <!--After getting two groups of spectra by approved network run DEREPLICATOR for cyclic spectra against cyclic compounds and linear against linear separately.
 Compare FP and elapsed time for these results and for DEREPLICATOR on full set of spectra.
 Also c--> Visualize some predictions.
 Compare with random model by computing [confusion matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html), [Receiver operating characteristic](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) and the area under this curve [AUC](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.auc.html). <!--without considering DEREPLICATOR pipeline.-->